Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

 What happens if my HVAC license expires?

 If you think that your Ohio HVAC license may have expired, you need to stop all work immediately.
-Working as a contractor without a license in the state comes with a variety of consequences, including license suspension, civil legal action, and even permanent injunctions.
+Working as a contractor without a license in the state comes with consequences, including license suspension, civil legal action, and even permanent injunctions.

 You can use the Ohio contractor license lookup portal to determine the status of your certification.
 From there, you need to pay any late fees and either renew or reactivate your license.